lowRISC/opentitan/doc/use_cases/u2f/README.md

----
-title: "Universal 2nd-Factor Security Key"
+# Universal 2nd-Factor Security Key
----

 When used as a security key, OpenTitan implements the Universal 2nd Factor (U2F) authentication standard, using a Universal Serial Bus (USB) 1.1 interface to